sixeyed/play-with-docker.github.io/_posts/2017-01-24-swarm-mode-intro.markdown

 docker service ls
 ```

-You can check that nginx is running by executing the following comand:
+You can check that nginx is running by executing the following command:

 ```.term1
 curl http://localhost:80